OneBusAway/onebusaway-iphone/Release/Notes.markdown

 We typically need to update the screenshots that are included in the App Store when releasing a new version of the app.
 We do this to accurately represent the current app UI and highlight new features.
 Three categories of screenshots are needed: iPhone 5.8", iPhone 5.5", and iPad 12.9".

+Current screenshots and PSDs can be found at https://www.dropbox.com/sh/iiwe9lzaiqxwzm6/AAB5GsyIiLaLKDU_tOKIkCi5a?dl=0

 ## Steps

 1. Update your Simulator's status bar with [SimulatorStatusMagic](https://github.com/shinydevelopment/SimulatorStatusMagic).